Ektachrome is Back. A comparison of Ektachrome vs. FujiFilm slide film

 There are 3 types of film: black & white, color negative, and slide film.
 While slide film (also known as transparency film, color reversal film, or E-6 film) is not nearly as popular as B&W and color negative, it doesn’t mean it’s not a great film.
 At one point it was the go-to film for professional color photographers.
 It has an incredibly fine grain, amazing color, and—since it’s not a negative—it can be projected.
 In fact, slide projectors are the reason for the name “slide” film.

 These days it can be difficult to find labs that process slide film, let alone labs that process it in-house.
 Here at The Darkroom, it’s one of our specialties!
 We have been dip & dunk processing E-6 slide film in-house for over 25 years.

-The recent re-release of Kodak Ektachrome 100 has sparked a growing buzz around slide film.
-But Ektachrome isn’t the only professional grade E-6 slide stock around—there are many others!
+The recent re-release of Kodak Ektachrome 100 [Ektachrome Film Review] has sparked a growing buzz around slide film.
+But Ektachrome isn’t the only professional-grade E-6 slide stock around—there are many others!
 FujiFilm, for one, never stopped producing slide film and currently sells three different types: Velvia 50, Velvia 100, and Provia 100f.
 With that in mind, we thought it would be a great time to compare some of the great E-6 options available today.

 The other two options are Velvia 50 & 100.
 Which are both great but of the two, Velvia 50 is our favorite – it has an amazing color, super fine grain, and much better tonal transitions and exposure latitude than Velvia 100 which means to does better in contrasty light.
-If you’re looking for the vibrant saturated color we recommend Velvia 100 which is known for its poppy color and higher contrast.
+If you’re looking for a vibrant saturated color we recommend Velvia 100 which is known for its poppy color and higher contrast.

 Below are examples of each film and some comparisons.

 Fujifilm Provia 100f